Distributed Omniscient Observers for Multi-Agent Systems: Design and Applications: Introduction

 As consensus-reaching has been relatively well studied, recent focus has been increasingly placed on more advanced forms of cooperation in MAS.
 However, the aforementioned distributed setup poses challenges to achieving advanced collaboration.
 Specifically, if an agent only has access to limited local information, it may fail to effectively cooperate with others for a global objective of the MAS.
 This motivates the development of distributed omniscient observers in this paper, which aim to provide each agent with sufficient global information to support autonomous decision-making.

 In prior research on leader–follower MAS, distributed observers have been commonly designed either for each follower to estimate the leader’s state \cite{Yiguang2008,Jie2017,Tao2019,S.Wang2021,S.Wang2023,T.Liu2024,Jixing2026}, or for each agent to reconstruct its own absolute state using relative output information \cite{H.Zhang2011}.
+Different from the above approaches, the distributed observers developed in \cite{T.Kim2020} allow each vehicle in a formation to reconstruct the attitudes and positions of all vehicles.
+This establishes a prototype for distributed global-state estimation in MAS.
+However, this result applies only to the zero-input case, which may limit its applicability in practical scenarios where agents are under active control or subject to external inputs.

-Different from the above approaches, the distributed omniscient observers proposed in this paper enable every agent to estimate the global MAS state (which includes both its own state and the states of all other agents), while allowing each agent’s input to be persistently nonzero.
+In contrast, the distributed omniscient observers proposed in this paper enable every agent to estimate the global state of MAS, while allowing each agent’s input to be persistently nonzero.
 This equips each agent with a ``global view'', enabling the MAS to cooperatively perform complex tasks that extend beyond basic consensus.
 The proposed observer design method mainly builds on the framework developed in \cite{Ganghui2025arXiv}.
-However, the method in this paper emphasizes exploiting relative (neighbor-to-neighbor) output information in MAS, which can be easier and cheaper to realize in practice compared with using the absolute one.
+However, the method in this paper emphasizes exploiting relative (neighbor-to-neighbor) output information in MAS, which is often more reliable and easier to realize in practice compared with using the absolute one\footnote{For example, in relative localization problems, only a small number of agents obtain their absolute positions from the Global Navigation Satellite System (GNSS), while the remaining agents measure relative positions with respect to their neighbors.
+This setup offers advantages under GNSS non-line-of-sight conditions and in GNSS-denied or jammed environments \cite{Zhimin2019,XiaoShen2024}.}.
+More detailed technical advancements over \cite{Ganghui2025arXiv} are clarified at the beginning of Section~~\ref{DOOD}.

-The rest of the paper is organized as follows.
-Section~\ref{RDOWUGI} reviews a recent development of distributed observers for general linear time-invariant systems, where local inputs and outputs are used to estimate the global system states.
-Based on Section~\ref{RDOWUGI}, Section~\ref{DOOD} proposes distributed omniscient observers for general linear MAS.
-In particular, Section~\ref{DOOD} shows that relative inputs and outputs between neighboring agents can be used to estimate the global states of homogeneous MAS.
-Section~\ref{AADNESMPG} and Section~\ref{ABSSBEAS} demonstrate applications of the proposed distributed omniscient observers and validate effectiveness of the observers by numerical examples.
-Section~\ref{Conclusion} concludes this paper.